-We are pleased to announce the 2nd Accounting Theory Summer School, hosted by the Fuqua School of Business at Duke University, in conjunction with the Accounting and Economic Society (more information about AES can be found here).
+We are pleased to announce the 3rd Accounting Theory Summer School, hosted by the Fuqua School of Business at Duke University, in conjunction with the Accounting and Economic Society.

 The summer school is designed for accounting junior faculty and advanced PhD students who are interested in analytical accounting research or theory-based empirical research.
 Participants are expected to have completed at least two years of PhD level course works in accounting, including microeconomics and finance.